 Likewise, for planning purposes a transit schedule can be useful, but more pragmatically, more current information is often required to allow comfortable transitions between different modes of transportation.
 For example, if a person has to wait 15 minutes for a late bus for a 45-minute trip, then waiting consumed 1/3 of the entire trip time.

 Also, such transit vehicles increasingly have GPS position equipment to sense their positions, which can be sent to a database for tracking, provided that the transit vehicles also have network transmission capabilities, such as a provisioned wireless network, which can include a wireless local area network, or another suitable technology.

 A few days ago, Businessweek ran an interesting article, Apple vs. Google, with the subtitle “How the battle between Silicon Valley’s superstars will shape the future of mobile computing.”

-When it comes to providing location awareness type information to people using mobile devices, it may shape up to be hard hitting battle, with even Yahoo getting into the fray if they add features to their Yahoo Maps service, like the real time parking process described in their recent patent filing.
+When it comes to providing location awareness type information to people using mobile devices, it may shape up to be a hard-hitting battle, with even Yahoo getting into the fray if they add features to their Yahoo Maps service, like the real-time parking process described in their recent patent filing.